 Mary- Amalie Wilson

 Now, Wilson is responsible the online presence of the Hancock Chamber and Partners for Stennis.
-Since arriving Wilson has created and maintains 20 + social media accounts for all Chamber and Partners for Stennis, as well as, maintaining their websites and online calendars.
-Wilson is also in charge of coordinating all monthly Hancock Chamber events.
+Since arriving Wilson has created and maintains 20 + social media accounts for all Chamber, the INFINITY Science Center and Partners for Stennis, as well as, maintaining their websites and online calendars.
+Wilson is also in charge of coordinating all Hancock Chamber Business After Hours and Ribbon Cutting events.